Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 4. Not Handling Failed Payments

-Subscription payments can fail for various reasons, expired cards, insufficient funds, fraud detection.
+Subscription payments can fail for various reasons: expired cards, insufficient funds, fraud detection.
 Always implement failed payment handling:

 // In your webhook listener